karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 # Proxy Reference

-Kong listens for traffic on four ports, which by default are:
+Qordoba listens for traffic on four ports, which by default are:

-- `:8000` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services. **This is the port that interests us in this guide.**
+- `:8000` on which Qordoba listens for incoming HTTP traffic from your clients, and forwards it to your upstream services. **This is the port that interests us in this guide.**
-- `:8443` on which Kong listens for incoming HTTPS traffic.
+- `:8443` on which Qordoba listens for incoming HTTPS traffic.
 This port has a similar behavior as the `:8000` port, except that it expects HTTPS traffic only.
 This port can be disabled via the configuration file.
-- `:8001` on which the [Admin API][API] used to configure Kong listens.
+- `:8001` on which the [Admin API][API] used to configure Qordoba listens.
 - `:8444` on which the [Admin API][API] listens for HTTPS traffic.

-In this document we cover routing capabilities of Kong by explaining in detail how incoming requests on port `:8000` are proxied to a configured upstream service depending on their headers, URI, and HTTP method.
+In this document we cover routing capabilities of Qordoba by explaining in detail how incoming requests on port `:8000` are proxied to a configured upstream service depending on their headers, URI, and HTTP method.